calumjames/react-native-orientation-example/README.md

 # React Native orientation example

+A simple example of handling orientation changes in React Native.
+Run the app [using Expo](https://exp.host/@calumjames/OrientationExample).

-I've seen issues with the React Native `Dimensions` `"change"` event not firing sometimes, so I'm keeping this here to play around with whenever I see it not working, to see if I can figure out consistent reproduction steps.
+I've seen issues with the React Native `Dimensions` `"change"` event not firing sometimes in a more complex app, so I'm keeping this here to play around with whenever I see it not working, to see if I can figure out consistent reproduction steps.

 If you'd like to play around with this, you can clone the repo, install the dependencies, run the `start` script, and rotate the simulator to see the text changing.